Kudan (yōkai): Iconography

 This printed wood plate states that the kudan appeared "in the 12th month of Tenpō 7, the year of the monkey [1836], on "Mount Kurahashi" (倉橋山), or perhaps rather "in the mountains at the foot of Kurahashi [village]".
 The Mt.
 Kurahashi (倉梯山), 91 m altitude, in Miyazu, west of the Amanohashidate scenic monument fits the location.

 There have also survived hand-copied documents which replicated kudan's picture and text from a kawaraban.
 One such copy occurs in the Shika zakki [?] (「止可雑記」) in the Mōri family library collection, held by the Yamaguchi Prefectural Archives..
 Another hand-copied example on paper manuscript has belonged to the family based in Gorobeishinden village (now part of Saku, Nagano).

 The news of the monster called by the variant names of kutabe, kudabe, etc. (cf. § Kutabe below) were disseminated in Bunsei 10–12 (1827–1829), and it was claimed that its human encounter occurred on Mount Tate, in present-day Toyama Prefecture.
 Many of the kutabe/kudabe illustrations bear long-haired woman-like faces according to scholars, but may also have a head like a bald old man and may not manifest bovine features, and have sharp claws.
-While some pictures have eyes on their bodies, like the luck beast Bai ze (Hakuaku).
+While some pictures have eyes on their bodies, like the luck beast Bai ze (Hakutaku).